 Patient case study (future state: health neighborhood model)

 Taking what he’s learned, he shops at the local market for groceries before heading home.
-Due to a partnership between the hospital and local social service agency, when his cardiac rehab classes end, he can continue his exercise regime at a local fitness club that has opened up nearby.
+Due to a partnership between the hospital and local social service agency, when his cardiac rehab classes end, he can continue his exercise regime at a local fitness club that opened nearby.
 As a result of these changes, he has lost 15 pounds, his blood pressure is moving in the right direction, and his diabetes is better managed.
 He is hopeful about his future, and his care team is pleased with his progress and that he has not needed any additional care.

 How we can help